 Jupyter Book has a small CLI to provide common functionality for manipulating andcreating MyST Markdown files that synchronize with Jupytext.
 To add Jupytext syntaxto a Markdown file (that will tell Jupytext it is a MyST Markdown file), run thefollowing command:

-, then the default kernel will be used if there isonly one available.
+If you do not specify --kernel, then the default kernel will be used if there isonly one available.
 If there are multiple kernels available, you must specify onemanually.

 Structure of MyST notebooks¶